Managing Calls through the Web Interface

 Icon

-, a block of buttons will appear for managing the participant:
+, a block of buttons for managing the participant will open:

-After clicking DTMF dial, a window will open where you can enter a command using the digital keypad:
+button, a window will open where you can enter a command using the on-screen numeric keypad:

-To view detailed information about the connection with a participant, click on the name or address field.
-The Connection information window will open, providing detailed data on the protocols used for the connection, as well as incoming and outgoing video and audio streams.
+To view detailed information about the connection with a user, click on the field with their name or address.
+A Connection information window will open, displaying detailed data on the protocols used in the connection, as well as the incoming and outgoing video and audio streams.

-At any time during the conference, you can manually assign a priority video window in the video layout to a specific participant.
-To do this, click on .
+At any point during the conference, you can manually assign a priority video layout window to a specific participant.
+To do this, click the

 # Recording and streaming

-At the top of the Conference control page, there is a set of buttons for managing recording and broadcasts:
+At the top of the Conference control page, there is a button panel for managing recordings and broadcasts:

-With their help, you can start or stop video recording or broadcasting via RTMP, NDI, SAP protocols.
-Only those streaming methods that were previously configured from the control panel or in the Settings → Recording and streaming menu of the web interface will be active.
+With these, you can start or stop recording video or broadcasting it via RTMP, NDI, or SAP protocols.
+Only the broadcasting methods that have been preconfigured in the control panel or in the Settings → Recording and streaming menu of the web interface will be active.